Boiiterra/WebDev_notes/README.md

 ## Buttons
 You press them and they do magic.
 Use `onclick="function_name"` attribute to make button magical. \
 Can be disabled with `disabled` attribute.
+You can make it automatically grab focus with `autofocus` attribute. \
+There are default, submit and reset buttons.

 <br>